Sections of This Topic Include

 to generate more customers who buy the service.
 The business might consider

-changing pricing if the demand for its products are very high or low.
+changing pricing if the demand for its products is very high or low.
 Competitor

 pricing also has a great effect.
 If competitors are charging much less, then